 In vitro fertilization (IVF)

-IVF can be done using your own eggs and your partner's sperm.
-Or IVF may involve eggs, sperm or embryos from a known or anonymous donor.
-In some cases, a gestational carrier — a woman who has an embryo implanted in her uterus — might be used.
+IVF can be done using a couple's own eggs and sperm.
+Or it may involve eggs, sperm or embryos from a known or unknown donor.
+In some cases, a gestational carrier — someone who has an embryo implanted in the uterus — might be used.